anhgelus/now/README.md

 </nav>
 ```
 Their style is defined by the config.
-You change their style by defining these CSS variables `--text-color`, `--text-color-hover`, `--background` and
+You can change their style by defining these CSS variables `--text-color`, `--text-color-hover`, `--background` and
 `--background-hover`.

 ## Technologies used